IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/aws-self-managed.md

 On Amazon Web Services (AWS), OpenShift can be set up in various ways, managed by Red Hat (ROSA) or self-managed.
 The steps below are applicable to a self-managed OpenShift installation.
 The IPI (Installer Provisioned Infrastructure) installer will be used.
 More information about IPI installation can be found here: https://docs.openshift.com/container-platform/4.10/installing/installing_aws/installing-aws-customizations.html.

+See the deployer in action in this video: https://ibm.box.com/v/cpd-aws-self-managed

 ## Topology

 A typical setup of the self-managed OpenShift cluster is pictured below: